NeedsCoffee/Tailscale-Updater-Windows/README.md

 # A Tailscale Client Updater for Windows

 This is a little project to develop an updater & release collector for Tailscale on Windows.
+Tailscale is a multi-platform peer-to-peer mesh vpn using the Wireguard protocol.
+See https://tailscale.com

 The script requires PowerShell 5 or 7 and has been tested in both.
 To use as an updater the script should be launched as an administrator from a scheduled task.